Kids are expensive — but entertaining them doesn’t have to be. When your crew’s off school, you can enjoy lots of fun, family friendly things on a

 19. Check out the ArtWorks murals.
 Download a map and take a self-guided tour with your kids!
 Free.

 21. Visit the World’s Only Cardboard Boat Racing Museum.
+While you’re out east, explore the rural town of New Richmond!
 Free; donations accepted.

 22. Visit the American Sign Museum to see the evolution of signage from the 1870s to the 1970s.
-Kids under 12 are free!
+Kids under 12 are free with a paid adult!

 23. Tour your local fire station.
 Free.